-Matzo Brei à la Florentine is essentially a Matzo Brei recipe with spinach — it's a delicious, hearty, vegetarian dish to add to your feast for Passover, or to have absolutely anytime!I know, I know — could there be a more confusing recipe title?
+Matzo Brei à la Florentine is essentially a Matzo Brei recipe with spinach.
+Since it's unleavened bread, recipes using Matzo crackers are very popular for Passover.
+This is a delicious, hearty, vegetarian dish to add to your feast for Passover, or to have absolutely anytime!

 What is Matzo Brei?

 - Matzo Brei is a dish with Ashkenazi Jewish origins that's traditionally made with fried matzo and eggs.
 (Think scrambled eggs meet crispy French toast.)

 - It's commonly eaten during Passover, as a breakfast food, when only unleavened bread is permitted.

 - Typically, broken pieces of matzo are dipped into lightly beaten eggs, and then fried.

 - There are numerous ways to prepare the dish, as well as flexibility in ingredients.
 Though they may turn out quite similar, every family seems to have their own special method of making Matzo Brei.